yousuketakada/refactoring_example/doc/memo.md

 }
 ```

-We have also defined a factory function `get_performance_calculator`
+where we have also defined a factory function `get_performance_calculator`
 that selects an implementation of `PerformanceCalculator` based on `Play::Type`
 or throws an exception if the type code is unknown
-(the throwing statement has been adopted from
+(the exception has been adopted from
-the default label of the switch statement in `amount_for`
+the default clause of the switch statement in `amount_for`
 where we have put an assertion instead).
 We make use of this factory in `enrich_performance` in lieu of the constructor
 ([_Replace Constructor with Factory Function_](https://refactoring.com/catalog/replaceConstructorWithFactoryFunction.html)):